Euro zone banks ditch dividends to build coronavirus war chest

-Banks across the eurozone are tearing up plans to return cash to shareholders at the behest of regulators, instead of shoring up reserves as the coronavirus outbreak threatens to tip the world into a deep recession.
-As measures to fight the pandemic paralyze economic activity, banks are on the front line in a battle to keep cash-starved businesses alive, although lenders in other countries such as Switzerland and the United States, in stark contrast, are pushing ahead with dividend payments regardless.
+Banks across the euro zone are tearing up plans to return cash to shareholders at the behest of regulators, instead shoring up reserves as the coronavirus outbreak threatens to tip the world into a deep recession.
+As measures to fight the pandemic paralyse economic activity, banks are on the front line in a battle to keep cash-starved businesses alive, although lenders in other countries such as Switzerland and the United States, in stark contrast, are pushing ahead with dividend payments regardless.

 The European Central Bank told lenders last week to skip dividends and share buybacks until at least October, estimating they could save 30 billion euros by doing so, and instead direct profits towards supporting the economy.
 The ECB's demand was something of a quid pro quo after it helped banks cope by letting them eat into their capital and cash buffers, as well as turning on the cheap credit taps.